Swatch Girls Pro France

 The ASP 6-Star Swatch Girls Pro France and 2-Star Pro Junior is scheduled from August 20-20, 2014 in Seignosse/Hossegor, France.

-UPCOMING SWATCH GIRLS PRO FRANCE ROUND OF 12 MATCHUPS:
+SWATCH GIRLS PRO FRANCE ROUND OF 12 RESULTS: